 Also many of our beliefs are formed as a result of our experience.
 For example, if someone breaks a promise to another person, that person may think promises are meaningless.

-Since beliefs can have big impact on our lives, as we discussed above, it is in our interests that we stay open to revisiting them.
+Since beliefs can have big impact on our lives, it is in our interests that we stay open to revisiting them.
 This process might not be easy sometimes because we may need to admit we were mistaken - yet, it is important that we engage in this process.
 For example, in one of our earlier examples, the person might need to convince themselves that not all promises might be meaningless, and that they shouldn't generalize based on the actions of just one or two people who broke their promises.